Top Upwork alternatives in 2026: best platforms for freelancers and clients

 Why is HubStaff a better alternative to Upwork?

-While Upwork has a time tracker for hourly contracts, Hubstaff’s system is much more robust and granular, allowing for detailed oversight of workers’ productivity offering optional screenshots to verify work or activity levels based on mouse and keyboard use.
+While Upwork has a time tracker for hourly contracts, Hubstaff’s system is much more robust and granular, allowing for detailed oversight of workers’ productivity.
+It offers optional screenshots to verify work or activity levels based on mouse and keyboard use.

 If you’re looking for Upwork alternatives specifically for freelance jobs in design and marketing projects, you can also consider the following platforms: